ngrok/ngrok-docs/docs/integrations/consul/k8s.md

 ## **Step 5**: Add OAuth Protection to the App {#add-oauth-protection-to-the-app}

-Now that we have the Hashicups application running, we can add oauth protection to it.
-We'll use the oauth module of the ngrok Ingress Controller to add oauth protection to the app.
-This will allow us to use Google oauth to protect the app.
+Now that we have the Hashicups application running, we can add OAuth protection to it.
+We'll use the OAuth module of the ngrok Ingress Controller to add OAuth protection to the app.
+This will allow us to use Google OAuth to protect the app.

 1. Create an [NgrokModuleSet](https://github.com/ngrok/kubernetes-ingress-controller/blob/main/docs/user-guide/route-modules.md)

   The NgrokModuleSet is a custom resource that allows you to configure the modules of the ngrok Ingress Controller.
-We'll create one to configure the oauth module.
+We'll create one to configure the OAuth module.
 Create the following `NgrokModuleSet`

   ```yaml
   kind: NgrokModuleSet